-Lululemon faces China boycott over ‘bat fried rice’ shirt
+Lululemon faces China boycott over ‘Bat Fried Rice’ shirt

 Canadian athleisure brand Lululemon has upset Chinese consumers after its global art director, Trevor Fleming, promoted a “Bat Fried Rice” shirt on his personal social media account.
 While Lululemon quickly apologized and fired Fleming, many Chinese internet users have called for a boycott of the apparel retailer.

 The controversy started on April 19 when Fleming shared an Instagram post advertising the offending item.
 Featured on the back of the long-sleeved white T-shirt was a graphic of a Chinese takeout box with two bat wings and the words “No Thank You.”
-On the front, there is a pair of chopsticks also with bat wings attached.
-The shirt, called “bat fried rice” and priced at $60, was designed and sold by California-based artist Jess Sluder.
+On the front, there was a pair of chopsticks also with bat wings attached.
+The shirt, called “Bat Fried Rice” and priced at $60, was designed and sold by California-based artist Jess Sluder.

 In a now-deleted Instagram post describing the item, Sluder wrote, “Where did COVID-19 come from?
 Nothing is certain, but we know a bat was involved.”